-This Chef Lost 50 Pounds And Reversed Pre-Diabetes With A Digital Program
+This Chef Lost 50 Pounds And Reversed Prediabetes With A Digital Program

 "Now, I can almost keep up with my wife," Speranza says with a laugh.

 Since last May, he has lost about 50 pounds (52, to be exact, but it fluctuates a bit) and his blood sugar has returned to the normal range.
-He no longer has pre-diabetes.
+He no longer has prediabetes.

 "I feel so much better," Speranza says.
 As a baker, he buys flour in 50 pound sacks.
 "Now, when I look at [the sacks] I'm aghast to think that's what I was carrying around."